sandeepsundaram/apicurio-studio/front-end/studio/README-npm.md

-# Apicurio Studio Public API
+# DAC Innovation  Hub Public API

 ## What is it?
 This project is an application, written in Typescript, to edit OpenAPI definitions.